alanzanattadev/atom-docker/README.md

 Usage : select docker:select-compose-file in command palette with compose file opened

 Features:
-  - Selection of compose file to work with with docker:select-compose-file
+  - Selection of compose file to work with docker:select-compose-file
   - Selection of more compose files (ex : docker-compose -f ./data.yml -f ./web.yml) with docker:add-compose-file
   - Compose commands UI for up, push, build, restart, stop, rm on all or specific service
   - Colored Logs Panel with